bigskysoftware/htmx/www/content/QUIRKS.md

 ## History Can Be Tricky

-htmx provides support for interacting with the broswer's [history](@/docs.md#history).
+htmx provides support for interacting with the browser's [history](@/docs.md#history).
 This can be very powerful, but it can also be tricky, particularly if you are using 3rd party JavaScript libraries that modify the DOM.

 There can also be [security concerns](@/docs.md#hx-history) when using htmx's history support.